 Desire to spend time with my child.

 Growing up, my parents worked all the time.
 My family immigrated to the United States in the 80s.
 We were all able to come over to America on a l2 visa which allowed me to move over as well.
 Due to my parents getting jobs in America, I had to go with them because of my age.
 When we got over to America, my parents worked at menial jobs and eventually became business owners when I was in high school.
-But they were always working, which is why the idea of looking to find at home jobs near me was something I knew I wanted to pursue.
+But they were always working.

 My older brother and I were latchkey kids and were often home alone in upper elementary school.
 So I knew when I had my own family, I wanted to spend time with my kids more and be there for special moments and school activities.
 I wanted to be able to go to school functions, playdates, and have a better relationship with my own child by spending time with her.
 I know that staying home is considered a luxury and I don’t take it for granted.
 Thankfully, my husband and I were able to work things out so that I can stay home.
 But this is probably my number one reason for wanting to stay home and be a stay-at-home mom- I didn’t want to miss out on her childhood.